RahulG2381/Home_Sales/README.md

 ## Introduction
 This Challenge is for using the knowledge of SparkSQL to determine key metrics about home sales data.
 ## Data Preparation
-To answer the questions dataset needs to be prepared by using following steps:
+To answer the  follwing questions dataset have been prepared by using following steps:
-•	converted the datatypes for the columns to appropriate datatypes.
+<br>•	converted the datatypes for the columns to appropriate datatypes.
 E.g date columns to date, other numerical columns has been converted form string to integers.
-•	Extracted and added new year column from date columns
+<br>•	Extracted and added new year column from date columns

 ## Answer the following questions using SparkSQL:
 1. What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.